 It’s important to remember that this doesn’t make the bad days completely disappear.
-You aren’t going to think of three things you appreciate and suddenly your boiler won’t be on the blink anymore.
-Sharing gratitude isn’t about changing your circumstances, it’s about changing your outlook and your life by focusing on how you feel / turning inward.
+You aren’t going to think of three things you appreciate and suddenly your boiler won’t be acting up anymore.
+Sharing gratitude isn’t about changing your circumstances, it’s about changing your outlook and your life by focusing on how you feel AND turning inward.

 On the days where it feels like nothing is going right… where every turn just brings up another problem… it’s easy to get lost.
 And the more lost you get, the less you accomplish, and the more lost you feel.
 It’s a vicious cycle to get stuck in.
 But there is a way to break out of it.

-Here’s a little something I want you to try.
+Here’s a little something that I want you to try.
 Its only 3 minutes tops, I promise:

 A Gratitude Meditation